Floffah/esbuild-plugin-d.ts/README.md

 # ESBuild Plugin D.TS

-ESBuild plugin for compiling typescript declarations along with your js
+ESBuild plugin for compiling typescript declarations along with your outputted js

 ## WARNING

-This plugin was just made to make it easier to use.
-It slows down ESBuild to over 3 seconds of compile time just for my small test file
+This plugin was made to make it easier to build declarations without running two commands simultaneously.
+It slows down ESBuild to over 1-2 seconds of compile time just for my small test file.

 ## Config

 The plugin uses all built in typescript methods which it will use to find your tsconfig.json file.
-You do not need to enable declaration or emit declarations only but you probably do want to set declarationDir
+You do not need to enable declaration or emit declarations but you probably do want to set outDir or declarationDir

 ## Usage
 ```js